AdrianDonohoe/pands-project/README.md

 ![4x4_seaborn_subplot](seaborn_4x4_Subplot_of_petal-sepal-lengths-widths.png)

 ## The Iris Dataset and Machine Learning
-The dataset is commonly used in machine learning and pattern recognition [3] because prediction is not complex.
+The dataset is commonly used in demonstrating machine learning and pattern recognition [3] because prediction is not complex.
 As you can see in the pair plots above the Setosa is easily distinguishable from the other species.
 The pair plots also shows that the other two species appear to be sufficiently different along some parameters.[8]

+## Conclusion
+This project has given me a base level knowledge of pandas dataframes, pyplot and seaborn with just a little biology as a bonus.
+I have written python scripts which performed some calculations on the dataset and made some graphs in matplotlib and seaborn.

 ## References
 [1] https://donatstudios.com/CsvToMarkdownTable  CSV to markdown Table